 top of page

-Chiropractor for Hip Pain Treatment in Carrollton, TX
+Chiropractor & Physical Therapy for Hip Pain Treatment in Carrollton, TX

 Hip pain refers to discomfort or pain in and around the hip joint, which is where the thigh bone (femur) connects to the pelvis.
 The hip joint is a ball-and-socket joint that allows for a wide range of motion and plays a crucial role in weight-bearing activities like walking, running, and standing.